Lani274/tutorial-flask-login/README.md

 Now that we have all the prerequisites we can begin with the actual web-app.
 With Flask-Login we have a Flask extension that allows to use user authentication functionality (vgl.
 Flask-Login — Flask-Login 0.7.0 documentation n.d.).

 Firstly, we need to strucuture our directory structure.
 Delete the *app.py* file from the Hello, World example if you have done it.
-Inside our  */webapp* folder create new folders and files with this strucutre:
+Inside our  */webapp* folder create new folders and files with this strucutre.
+Therefore your project folder */webapp* might look like this.

 * [static/](./website/static)
   * [index.js](./website/static/index.js)